 BIAN offers a series of shorter more targeted training modules, which delve into key topics in more detail.
-These standalone interactive web sessions are delivered by a trainer with an in-depth knowledge of BIAN.
-Each presentation is 60 minutes long, followed by 30 minutes for questions and discussion amongst an audience of between five and fifteen participants.
+These standalone interactive sessions are delivered by a trainer with an in-depth knowledge of BIAN.
+Each presentation is 60 minutes long, followed by 30 minutes for questions and discussion.

 Modules that we offer: